publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptA/m__us_usc_t21_s801.md

     \[For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6][/us/usc/t6/s542].\]

-    \[For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6][/us/usc/t6/s542].\]
+    \[For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6][/us/usc/t6/s542].
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in [Pub.
+L. 107–296][/us/pl/107/296] as of Nov.
+25, 2002, see [section 211 of Title 6][/us/usc/t6/s211], as amended generally by [Pub.
+L. 114–125][/us/pl/114/125], and [section 802(b) of Pub.
+L. 114–125][/us/pl/114/125/s802/b], set out as a note under [section 211 of Title 6][/us/usc/t6/s211].\]

  __GAO Study of Capabilities of United States To Control Drug Smuggling Into United States__